andyhorn/simple_routes/README.md

 ),
 ```

-If one of the child routes requires its own parameter, you have one of two options:
+If a child route requires its own data in addition to its parent's data, you have two options:
   1. Create a new data class that extends the parent's data class and adds the value(s) you need
-  2. Create a new data class that extends the `SimpleRouteData` class and add all necessary values
+  2. Create a totally new data class

-Option 1 is easy, as it will allow you to re-use the parent's data class and only add the values you need, but it is not recommended, as it can break the compiler-time type-checking and will not force you to implement the `inject` method, leaving extra room for error.
+While option 1 is certainly easy, it is not recommended.
+By extending the parent's data class, you will lose some of the compile-time type-checking that the `DataRoute` class would otherwise provide.

+If you do use Option 1, make sure to implement the `inject` method (the compiler will not yell at you if you do not).
+You can call `super.inject(path)` to inject the parent's data into the path, then inject your new value(s).

 ```dart
 class MyRouteData extends UserRouteData {